dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 $$ \vec{t_x} = \vec{t_{x-1}} \cdot T $$

-$T$ is the previously discussed transition matrix. $ \vec{t_0} $ represents the input of the system, which by default will be a belt of common items:
+$T$ is the previously discussed transition matrix. $ \vec{t_0} $ represents the input of the system, which by default is a belt of common items:

 $$ \vec{t_0} = \begin{bmatrix} 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \end{bmatrix} $$